 - A second previously written assignment that is at least 750 words from any upper-division (300-, 400-, or 500-level) course that granted Cal Poly credit

-- The two previously written assignments must be the student's original work and should include citations for any outside sources;
+- The two previously written assignments must be the student's original work and include citations for any outside sources;

 - The two previously written assignments should demonstrate the student's ability to respond effectively to rhetorical situations and present information in an organized manner with fully developed supporting points expressed logically and clearly;

 - The two previously written assignments may represent a different genre (an essay, research paper, proposal, annotated bibliography, technical paper, lab report) as long as the assignments meet the above specifications and criteria.
 Short answer exam responses or journal entries that combined total 750 words are not acceptable.

 Note: If you do not have two previously-written assignments from upper-division courses that meet the required specifications and criteria, you may select one or more writing prompts from the Optional Writing Prompts to complete and submit in place of one or both of those assignments.